precice/calculix-adapter/docs/overview.md

 ## History

 The adapter was initially developed for conjugate heat transfer (CHT) simulations via preCICE by Lucia Cheung in the scope of her master’s thesis[^1], in cooperation with [SimScale](https://www.simscale.com/).
 For running the adapter for CHT simulations refer to this thesis.
 The adapter was extended to fluid-structure interaction by Alexander Rusch[^2].
-The adapter was further extended for volumetric coupling of multiscale mechanics problems by Ibrahim Kaleel and Ishaan Desai.
+The adapter was further extended for volumetric coupling by Ibrahim Kaleel and Ishaan Desai.

 ## References